Alan Mcilwraith

-Alan Mcilwraith (born 3 March 1978) is a Scottish former call centre worker from Glasgow who was exposed as a military impostor by a tabloid newspaper after he passed himself off as a much-decorated British Army officer.
+Alan Mcilwraith (born 3 March 1978) is a British former call centre worker from Glasgow who was exposed as a military impostor by a tabloid newspaper after he passed himself off as a much-decorated British Army officer.

 He convinced a number of charities and media outlets that he was "Captain Sir Alan Mcilwraith, KBE, DSO, MC".
 The National Children's Home charity invited him to the Women of Influence Awards at the Barony Halls.
 Celebrity magazine No1 carried a picture of him which was captioned "Lady Shona [McLaughlan] and Sir Alan McIlwraith", showing him wearing the dress uniform of the Parachute Regiment with medals.

-Mcilwraith's entry in Wikipedia
+Wikipedia entry

-An article about Alan Mcilwraith was created on Wikipedia on 5 October 2005:
+An article about Alan Mcilwraith was created on Wikipedia by a user under the username “MilitaryPro” on 5 October 2005:

-Mcilwraith also uploaded to Wikipedia a photograph of himself wearing military uniform and medals (see above).
-The article was created from an IP address registered to AOL, but Mcilwraith also apparently edited the article under the Wikipedia username MilitaryPro.
-On 10 October 2005 the article was tagged as needing citations for verification, and on 20 October 2005 the article was tagged for deletion due to concerns about its reliability.
-The article was deleted three times and protected from recreation on 17 February 2006.
-When news of the hoax broke in April 2006 the article was revived, stating that the previous versions had been written by Mcilwraith himself.

 When the article was created, Mcilwraith was described as a CBE, but by December 2005 he had purportedly been elevated to the rank of KBE.
-On 4 October 2005, MilitaryPro added the name of Alan Mcilwraith to the List of honorary British Knights in Wikipedia.
+On 4 October 2005, MilitaryPro added the name of Alan Mcilwraith to the List of honorary British Knights on Wikipedia.